MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/index.md

 ![Screenshot of Windows Admin Center showing the Azure Hybrid Services tool](../media/azure-services/Azure-Hybrid-Services-Discover.png)

-If you connect to a server with Azure services already enabled, the Azure hybrid services tool serves as a single pane of glass to see all enabled services on that server.
-You can easily get to the relevant tool within Windows Admin Center, launch out to the Azure portal for deeper management of those Azure services, or read more with documentation at your fingertips.
+If you connect to a server with Azure services already enabled, the Azure hybrid services tool serves lets you see all enabled services on that server in a single glance.
+You can easily get to the relevant tool within Windows Admin Center, launch out to the Azure portal for deeper management of those Azure services, or learn more with documentation at your fingertips.

 ![Screenshot of Windows Admin Center showing Azure services that are already installed on the server](../media/azure-services/Azure-Hybrid-Services-DayN.png)